- My reading life

 I am responsible for customizing the blog’s template, as well as for writing and editing the texts published here.
 As to my personal standpoint and biases, I will try to declare them where I think it’s relevant.
 My views, as expressed on this blog, are not representative of any political party or religious organization.
 I am available on Twitter, Goodreads, and via blog comments for anyone who has questions or concerns about my editorial policy or unstated biases.

 Please bear in mind that, when I review a book, I’m not giving shopping advice: I’m trying to explain how I think the book works or not, and what is interesting or not about it.
 In the same vein, when I read a review, I’m not looking for endless recommendations, but for a good discussion.
-‘Like/don’t like’ are not the only criteria at use when reviewing a book – in fact, “like” and “enjoy” are not even the two most important words when talking, writing, or thinking about literature.
+‘Like/don’t like’ are not the only criteria at use when reviewing a book or thinking about literature.

 In the biography Hannah Arendt: For Love of the World (1982), Elisabeth Young-Bruehl wrote that Arendt gave a clear message to editors who asked for reviews and articles about books she was not interested in: “I have a funny rule never to review a book I do not respect.”
 This is my golden rule, too.